Moving from Germany

 Jobs in New Zealand

-New Zealand weathered the global financial crisis comparatively well, and there are good job opportunities in 2018 (and beyond) in certain areas of the country and for people with specific skills.
+New Zealand's consistent economic growth ensures there are good job opportunities in 2018 (and beyond) in certain areas of the country and for people with specific skills.

 Your chances of finding work will be better if your skills are among those covered by the New Zealand skill shortages lists posted by Immigration New Zealand.